 The main empirical results (obtained from recent Canadian panel data) are instructive.
 The cost of mobility in pre-tax income ranges from roughly 2 to 11 percent of pre-tax mean income for reasonable parameter values of aversion to variability.
 The tax system reduces considerably that variability cost, halving it for many parameter values.
 Mobility also contributes much less to the equalization of permanent post-tax incomes than of permanent pre-tax incomes.
 The permanent income equalizing effect of taxes can reach up to 23 percent of mean income at the higher values of inequality aversion that we use.
 The global result is that the net social welfare effect of both mobility and taxation is (almost always) positive and usually very significant, often amounting to around 30 percent of mean income.

 The rest of the paper is organized as follows.
 Section 2 presents formally the measurement of individual and social welfare.
 Section 3 shows how the two aspects of mobility influence social welfare.
 It also derives measures of the impact of taxation on mobility, examines the effects of taxation on social welfare, and decomposes the overall effects of taxation and mobility on social welfare.
-Section 4 provides two methods for correcting statistical biases in the estimation of the welfare cost of the variability of periodic incomes.
-Section 5 applies the methodology to Canadian panel data.
-Section 6 concludes briefly.
-The Appendix presents proofs of some of the results and contains additional methodological precisions.
+Section 4 applies the methodology to Canadian panel data.
+Section 5 concludes briefly.
+An appendix (Section 6) provides two methods for correcting statistical biases in the estimation of the welfare cost of the variability of periodic incomes.
+Another appendix (Section 7) presents proofs of some of the results as well as additional methodological precisions.